ispras/dedoc/docs/source/contributing/contributing.rst

 Support
 -------
-If you are stuck with a problem using Dedoc, please do get in touch at our `Issues <https://github.com/ispras/dedoc/issues>`_ (recommend) or `Dedoc Chat <https://t.me/dedoc_chat>`_.
+If you are stuck with a problem using Dedoc, please use our `Issues <https://github.com/ispras/dedoc/issues>`_ (recommended) or `Dedoc Chat <https://t.me/dedoc_chat>`_.
 The developers are willing to help.

 You can save time by following this procedure when reporting a problem:

-    * Do try to solve the problem on your own first.
+    * Try to solve the problem on your own first.
 Read the documentation, including using the search feature, index and reference documentation.

     * Search the issue archives to see if someone else already had the same problem.